 Your distribution advice or statement from the trust will separately disclose your share of the primary production loss - which is needed for averaging purposes - and your share of other income.
-You show your share of any primary production loss at L item 13 on your tax return and your share of other income at the relevant item - either U item 13, or item 18, 19 or 20 on your tax return.
+You show your share of any primary production loss at tem 13 on your tax return and your share of other income at the relevant item - either tem 13, or item 18, 19 or 20 on your tax return.